brittonwolfe/VirtualCharacterSheet/docs/scripting.md

 ### Naming Conventions

-I'd like to at least try to have some rules and best practices put forward for consistency and sanity; if you are defining scripts during runtime through a module, please use the naming structure `"package:name"` to avoid conflicts at runtime.
+I'd like to at least try to have some rules and best practices put forward for consistency and sanity; if you are defining scripts during runtime through a module, please use the naming structure `"package;name"` to avoid conflicts at runtime.

 ### `_py(name)`

 Returns the runtime-defined Python script with the given name.

-###`new_py(name)`

-Opens the command line script editor.
-It can be exited by entering two blank lines.
+### `edit_py(name)`

+Edits the given Python script in Visual Studio Code if it is installed, or in the terminal script editor if not.
+The advantage to VS Code is that it doesn't clear the script before editing.

+### `_pyf(name)`

+Gets the Python function at the given key.
+The difference between `_py` and `_pyf` is that `_pyf` is an actual function *object* rather than a string of interpretable code.

+### `set_pyf(name, func)`

+Assigns a Python function to the given key.